Special Education and Educational Specialist Credential Programs

 Preliminary Teaching Credential

 The teacher candidate provides all documents necessary to verify completion of requirements.
 The Touro University Graduate School of Education recommends the candidate for a credential.
 The California Commission on Teacher Credentialing (CCTC) issues the preliminary credential, valid for five years.
-Students must complete a Clear SPED Credential program during that time period.
+Students must complete a Clear Induction Education Specialist Credential program during that time period.

--Complete exit interview with adviser after completing Preliminary Credential requirements.
+- Complete exit interview with advisor after completing Preliminary Credential requirements.

 Preliminary Mild/Moderate Disabilities ( 36 Units) and/or